spkenv/spk/docs/spfs/usage.md

 ## Live Layers: external directories and files in a spfs runtime

 Spfs supports adding external directories and files on top of an /spfs runtime.
 These are known as live layers in Spfs.
-They can be used to include things like local git repo checkouts of code directly inside /spfs to aid development, debugging, and allow normal git commands to operate insdie that part of /spfs.
+They can be used to include things like local git repo checkouts of code directly inside /spfs to aid development, debugging, and allow normal git commands to operate inside that part of /spfs.

 A live layer is configured by a yaml file, called `layer.spfs.yaml` by default.